-- Found in the START menu of the computer under HEALTH APPS. - A great way to access My Health Record in the app links tab - Most used for pathology results checking and radiology eOrdering. - Pathology eOrder is technically live but we only have a small number of trolleys that are enabled so watch this space we plan to move wholesale to it by mid-2024. - iCM also contains recent discharge letters from most Metropolitan Hospitals. - Can be essential reading in code situations - Can be customised to create your own lists. - Nervous your bloods have got lost? check the orders tab for reassurance.
+- Found in the START menu of the computer under HEALTH APPS. - A great way to access My Health Record in the app links tab - Most used for pathology results checking and radiology eOrdering. - Pathology eOrder has been recently reintroduced and you are welcome to use it. - Please note ONLY the ECNC or Duty Consultants can use the Phlebotomist. - iCM also contains recent discharge letters from most Metropolitan Hospitals. - Can be essential reading in code situations - Can be customised to create your own lists. - Nervous your bloods have got lost? check the orders tab for reassurance.